pelletierkevin/go_microservice_elasticsearch/README.md

 # Improvements & Ideas <a name="improvements"></a>

-- Log/Store real time info, + previous info (1hour, 1day)
+- Log/Store real time info, + previous info (1hour, 1day).
-- Alert message (email, slack) when the health cluster is red
+- Alert message (email, slack) when the health cluster is red.
-- Make periodic calls (monitor every 30 seconds for example)
+- Make periodic calls (monitor every 30 seconds for example).
-- Enable encrypted gRPC communication (using certificate)
+- Enable encrypted gRPC communication (using certificate).
-- Enable uses of an https elasticsearch cluster
+- Enable uses of an https elasticsearch cluster.
-- Implement a middleware to cache and log the requests
+- Implement a middleware to cache and log the requests.
 - Implement a background job checking the existing indices and deleting the old ones using the timestamp.
-- Add the timestamp information in the gRPC requests
+- Add the timestamp information in the gRPC requests.
-- Implement a middleware to check and validate the arguments given for a request
+- Implement a middleware to check and validate the arguments given for a request.
-- Implement additional functionalities using the elasticsearch API
+- Implement additional functionalities using the elasticsearch API.
 - Give a specific Json when creating an Index to define the number of replicas and other settings.
 - Develop additional unittests to cover specific cases.
-- In production, the dockerfile/helm may need some additional commands for network/firewall (to enable access - iptables)
+- In production, the dockerfile/helm may need some additional commands for network/firewall (to enable access - iptables).

 ---